Azores itinerary: 3 beautiful islands in 10 days

 To get from Flores to Corvo, you can either take a short flight, a public ferry or a boat tour, which is the most fun option by far.

 We took this full-day boat tour which included a stop at various waterfalls and caves along the coast of Flores that are only accessible by sea.
-After that, we headed towards Corvo and got to say hello to a pod of dolphins on the way, which apparently is a common sight on this tour.
+After that, we headed towards Corvo and got to say hello to a pod of dolphins on the way, which is a common sight on this tour.

 We then had 5 hours on Corvo, most of which we spent hiking and marveling at the stunning volcanic crater known as Caldeirão.
-With its bright green walls and deep blue lagoons the scenery here looks like it’s from another world.
+With its bright green walls and deep blue lagoons in the center of the crater, the scenery here looks unbelievably beautiful.

-Me standing on a rock on the rim of the lush green Caldeirao crater overlooking the blue lagoons in the center of the crater
+Me standing on a rock on the rim of the lush green Caldeirao crater overlooking the blue lagoons in the center of the crater.

 Caldeirão